aquiladev/aquiladev.github.io/projects.md

 					</div>
 				</div>
 				<div class="details">
-					<div class="description" title="Extension that enable you to integrate with Kudu">Extension that enable you to integrate with Kudu</div>
+					<div class="description" title="Extension that enable you to integrate with Kudu.">Extension that enable you to integrate with Kudu.</div>
 				</div>
 			</div>
 		</div>